John Couch Adams

 His most famous achievement was predicting the existence and position of Neptune, using only mathematics.
 The calculations were made to explain discrepancies with Uranus's orbit and the laws of Kepler and Newton.
 At the same time, but unknown to each other, the same calculations were made by Urbain Le Verrier.
-Le Verrier would send his coordinates to Berlin Observatory astronomer Johann Gottfried Galle, who confirmed the existence of the planet on 23 September 1846, finding it within 1° of Le Verrier's predicted location.
+Le Verrier sent his co-ordinates to Berlin Observatory astronomer Johann Gottfried Galle, who confirmed the existence of the planet on 23 September 1846, finding it within 1° of Le Verrier's predicted location.
 (There was, and to some extent still is, some controversy over the apportionment of credit for the discovery; see Discovery of Neptune.)
+Later, Adams explained the origin of meteor showers, which holds to the present day.

 Adams was Lowndean Professor in the University of Cambridge from 1859 until his death.
 He won the Gold Medal of the Royal Astronomical Society in 1866.
 In 1884, he attended the International Meridian Conference as a delegate for Britain.

 A crater on the Moon is jointly named after him, Walter Sydney Adams and Charles Hitchcock Adams.
 Neptune's outermost known ring and the asteroid 1996 Adams are also named after him.
 The Adams Prize, presented by the University of Cambridge, commemorates his prediction of the position of Neptune.
 His personal library is held at Cambridge University Library.

 Early life

 Adams was born at Lidcot, a farm at Laneast, near Launceston, Cornwall, the eldest of seven children.
 His parents were Thomas Adams (1788–1859), a poor tenant farmer, and his wife, Tabitha Knill Grylls (1796–1866).
 The family were devout Wesleyans who enjoyed music and among John's brothers, Thomas became a missionary, George a farmer, and William Grylls Adams, professor of natural philosophy and astronomy at King's College London.
 Tabitha was a farmer's daughter but had received a rudimentary education from John Couch, her uncle, whose small library she had inherited.
 John was intrigued by the astronomy books from an early age.

 John attended the Laneast village school where he acquired some Greek and algebra.
 From there, he went, at the age of twelve, to Devonport, where his mother's cousin, the Rev. John Couch Grylls, kept a private school.
 There he learned classics but was largely self-taught in mathematics, studying in the Library of Devonport Mechanics' Institute and reading Rees's Cyclopædia and Samuel Vince's Fluxions.
-He observed Halley's comet in 1835 from Landulph and the following year started to make his own astronomical calculations, predictions and observations, engaging in private tutoring to finance his activities.
+He observed Halley's Comet in 1835 from Landulph and the following year started to make his own astronomical calculations, predictions and observations, engaging in private tutoring to finance his activities.

 In 1836, his mother inherited a small estate at Badharlick and his promise as a mathematician induced his parents to send him to the University of Cambridge.
 In October 1839 he entered as a sizar at St John's College, graduating B.A. in 1843 as senior wrangler and first Smith's prizewinner of his year.